DependableSystemsLab/LLTFI/README.md

 ### Running Sample Programs ###

-You can use test programs in the directory `sample_programs/` or `test_suite/PROGRAMS/` to test LLFI.
+You can use test programs in the directory `sample_programs/` or `test_suite/PROGRAMS/` to test LLTFI.
 Programs in the `sample_programs` directory already contain a valid `input.yaml` file.

 Example program: `factorial`:
   1. Copy the `sample_programs/cpp_sample_programs/factorial/` directory to your project directory.